jhacksman/MemoryTitan/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)

-A vector database implementation inspired by the "Titans: Learning to Memorize at Test Time" paper that manages hierarchical memory systems for handling extremely long contexts.
+A vector database implementation inspired by the "Titans: Learning to Memorize at Test Time" paper that manages hierarchical memory systems for handling extremely long contexts, integrated with the deepseek-r1-671b model via Venice.ai.

 ## Overview

-MemoryTitan implements the core concepts from the "Titans: Learning to Memorize at Test Time" paper, focusing on its memory architecture rather than the model training aspects.
-It provides a practical way to manage large context windows through three types of memory:
+MemoryTitan implements the core concepts from the "Titans: Learning to Memorize at Test Time" paper, focusing on its memory architecture for practical applications.
+It provides a way to manage large context windows through three types of memory:

 1. **Short-term Memory**: For immediate context (attention-based)
 2. **Long-term Memory**: A neural memory module that learns to memorize important information at runtime